ajgruber/Gruber-Sciencelab-Website/content/home/hero.md

 weight = 10  # Order that this section will appear.

-title = "Systems Biology & Biomedical Data Science Laboratory"
-#subtitle = "We develop data science tools and approaches to improve our understanding of the molecular foundations of health and disease"
-#subtitle = "We develop and apply data science approaches to study the regulation of gene activity in health and disease"
-subtitle = "We develop and apply data science approaches to study the regulation of gene activity in health and disease."
+title = "Systems Biology & Biomedical Data Science Laboratory" subtitle = "We develop and apply data science approaches to study the regulation of gene activity in health and disease."

 [design]